Download fact sheet: What is the capacity to contribute review process?

-From 2020, the Australian Government is introducing a new Direct Measure of Income (DMI) of CTC to replace the current area-based socio-economic status (SES) score measure used to determine the CTC for most non-government schools.
+From 2020, a new Direct Measure of Income (DMI) of CTC will replace the previous area-based socio-economic status (SES) score measure to determine the CTC for most non-government schools.
 The DMI is based on the median income of parents or guardians of students at a non-government school.

-The department is working with the Australian Bureau of Statistics (ABS) on the new measure of CTC, including the development of a Data Quality Framework and a Review Framework.
+The department has worked with the Australian Bureau of Statistics (ABS) on the new measure of CTC, including the development of a Data Quality Framework and a Review Framework.

 How can an approved authority seek a review of its school’s CTC score?

 An approved authority may seek a review of a school’s CTC score if it believes the score does not accurately reflect the community’s financial circumstances.